WICG/scheduling-apis/misc/userspace-task-models.md

 between work scheduled with `postTask()`.

 <sup>5</sup>The HTML task model is centered on task sources.
 There is strict
-ordering between tasks with the same source, and no guaranteed ordering between different task sources (except idle callbacks).
+ordering between tasks with the same source, and there is no guaranteed ordering between different task sources (except idle callbacks).

 <sup>6</sup>In the case of [userspace schedulers](./userspace-schedulers.md), the
 task the browser sees is the "userspace scheduler task", which in turn executes